cipherlogs/uhugrid/README.md

 ### 1. CDN

-Just inject it in you HTML markup and the rest will be taken care of! make sure to read how to structure you markup so that it can get activated.
+Just inject it in you HTML markup and the rest will be taken care of!
+Make sure to read about how to structure you markup so that it can be activated.

 ```
 https://cdn.jsdelivr.net/npm/uhugrid/plug.min.js